MarkHoeber/get_started_sphinx/source/part-2.rst

 Don't get me started on cats.

 #.
-First:

 Yes, cats are cute.

 #.
-Second:

 Yes, kittens are even cuter.

 #.
-Third:

 They eat birds.

 ================
 Good Qualities